mesche/ODataV4-JavaEE-Example-Apache-Olingo/README.md

 If you don't want to receive the full payload of the entity, you can use this request to receive only the value of the property of the OData model you needed.

-Internally the `DataPrimitiveProcessor` or `DataPrimitiveValueProcessor` implementation of the OData service will be invoked.
+Internally the `DataPrimitiveProcessor#readPrimitive` or `DataPrimitiveValueProcessor#readPrimitive` implementation of the OData service will be invoked.

 Request: